datalab-bcn/glusterfs-ida/README.md

 Requirements
 ------------

-* Source code of GlusterFS 3.4.0 or later, configured, compiled and installed
+* Source code of GlusterFS 3.4.0 or newer, configured, compiled and installed
+* gcc version 4.5 or newer, make version 3.82 or newer
 * This version requires Intel SSE2 extensions to speed up the encoding (this requirement will be removed in the future)
 * The [glusterfs-gfsys](https://forge.gluster.org/disperse/gfsys) library